adithaha/jboss-fuse-workshop/soap/lab3-deployment.md

 ```
 $ oc new-project fuse-workshop-<user>
 ```
 3. Create new OpenShift application.
-Use <repo> in https://github.com/adithaha/workshop-agile-integration/blob/master/openshift-url.md
+Use maven <repo> in https://github.com/adithaha/workshop-agile-integration/blob/master/openshift-url.md

 Using local path
 ```
 $ oc new-app fuse7-java-openshift:1.2 --code=. --name=fuse-soap-<user> --strategy=source --build-env=MAVEN_MIRROR_URL=<repo>
 ```
-Ignore git error as we are not using git server
+Expect git error as we are not using git server

 OR